 I often recommend that clients use Psychology Today’s website.
 They offer a therapist search feature that includes a multi-disciplinary list of treatment providers in your area (sorted using your zip code).
 Each listing includes the therapist’s level of training (with a pop-up window describing his or her level of training), areas of expertise, populations treated, and a brief “note” from the counselor.
 Most entries have pictures.

-The professional’s credentials
+Consider the professional’s credentials

 The alphabet soup of letters tacked on after a professional’s name may mean very little to the general population but for those of us who have worked for them, we wear them with pride.
 However, all professional level counselors are not created equal.
 I often recommend that potential clients give priority to therapists who are licensed in their state of residence.